deploytoprod/WorkshopInit/L1b-Cloud9.md

 ### Get familiar with Cloud9
 If you are new to Cloud9, review the IDE tutorial at [https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-tour-ide.html](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-tour-ide.html)

 ## Congratulations - you have created a Cloud9 Development Environment.
-Now proceed to [cdkworkshop.com](http://cdkworkshop.com) and choose the
+Now proceed to [cdkworkshop.com](https://cdkworkshop.com/30-python.html)